mlund/jupyter-course/README.md

 ## Prerequisites

 - No prior knowledge in Python is required, but familiarity with programming concepts is helpful.
-- A laptop connected to the internet (eduroam, for example) and running Unix, MacOS, or Windows and with Anaconda installed, see below.
+- A laptop connected to the internet (eduroam, for example) and running Linux, MacOS, or Windows and with Anaconda installed, see below.
 - Earphones for silently watching lectures during the sessions.

 If you have little experience with Python or shell programming, the following two tutorials may be helpful: